 Hotel rates in Istanbul are very low at the moment.
 You can get the St Regis for under €300 on some nights.
 ‘Second tier’ five star hotels such as the InterContinental are as low as €80.
 Because of the recent security issues, I’m sure everyone involved in the tourism business in Istanbul would be pleased to see you.

-You can find out more about the hotel, and book, on this page of the Starwood website.
+You can find out more about the hotel, and book, on this page of the Starwood (now Marriott) website.

 How to earn Marriott Bonvoy points and status from UK credit cards (September 2021)